 Some Christmas songs are so catchy, so jolly, and so deeply embedded in pop culture that they inspire revulsion.
 An otherwise good-hearted person might hear "Jingle Bells," "It's Beginning to Look a Lot Like Christmas," or even "Sleigh Ride" and recoil in disgust, sickened by the sweetness.
-I sympathize with these holiday cynics.
+I sympathise with these holiday cynics.
 I didn't start writing The Noisey Advent Calendar because I wanted to hear Andy Williams singing "Let It Snow" over and over again for four hours on a grey weekday morning.
 I want to avoid schmaltz where possible.

 Some schmaltz demands closer inspection though, and that's why we need to talk about this tweet from Paul F. Tompkins, a beloved and brilliant comedian with one terrible take:

 Written by Johnny Marks in 1939 and made famous by Gene Autry a decade later, "Rudolph…" has spawned hundreds of covers, and I seriously recommend that you don't spend any time today trawling through YouTube for a good one.
 There are maybe a half-dozen decent, straightforward efforts out there, but none of them are going to prove Tompkins wrong.
 If you hate the song from the get-go, neither Dean Martin nor Kacey Musgraves will turn you.
-The best of the recognizable modern covers obviously belongs to DMX, who reeled off a flawless a cappella version of "Rudolph…" on Power 105.1 in 2012, then released a studio version of the song for his Spotify Singles mini-EP last year.
+The best of the recognisable modern covers obviously belongs to DMX, who reeled off a flawless a cappella version of "Rudolph…" on Power 105.1 in 2012, then released a studio version of the song for his Spotify Singles mini-EP last year.
 But even in his gruff and grizzled way, DMX stays faithful to the original.

 I might as well admit here that Christmas music has already started to burrow into my brain and warp my logic.
 I'm only six days into this project, but the hours I've spent listening to holiday music every morning have had a profound and not altogether attractive impact on me.
 Friends, acquaintances, and lonely people on nearby barstools are starting to look at me funny while I wholeheartedly defend stray Christmas songs of yesteryear.
 I spent 20 whole minutes last night explaining the plot of Holiday in Handcuffs, an ABC Family movie starring Melissa Joan Hart, to someone I barely knew.
 This morning I found myself singing a festive Frank Sinatra medley in the shower.
 I'm not the same person I was on November 30; I have no idea what sort of monster I'll be by December 26.
 All I know is that it's December 6, and I'm now intent on defending "Rudolph The Red-Nosed Reindeer."